AshKatzEm/Music-Generative-Adversarial-Network/README.md

 <br/>

-### The model will be trained with the whole million song data set http://millionsongdataset.com/
+### The model will be trained with the whole million song dataset http://millionsongdataset.com/